 Clean Air Washington requires the development of specifications for "clean fuels" - fuels that result in lower emissions of air pollutants than today's gasoline and diesel motor fuels.
 Some potential clean fuels include biodiesel, ethanol, compressed natural gas and electricity.
-Thirty percent of new vehicles purchased by state government must be clean fuel vehicles.
-This requirement increases five percent every year.
 A matching grant program is established to promote local government clean fuel programs.
 Through federal regulations the lead content in gasoline steadily declined until December 31, 1995.
 Since this date it has been illegal to sell leaded gasoline for highway use throughout the U.S.